 When a home to be sold in foreclosure is not going to bring in enough money to cover the borrower's debt, it is possible for the lender to request that the courts issue a deficiency judgment, forcing the borrower to continue paying the remaining debt, even after the home has been foreclosed.

 Deficiency judgments are allowed in foreclosures by judicial sale.
-The lender can get a deficiency judgment against you in a foreclosure by judicial sale.
-(The plaintiff may request a deficiency judgment in the foreclosure complaint, and the deficiency is waived if not requested prior to the confirmation order.
+The lender can get a deficiency judgment against the borrower in a foreclosure by a judicial sale.
+The plaintiff may request a deficiency judgment in the foreclosure complaint, and the deficiency is waived if not requested prior to the confirmation order.
 Vt.
 Stat.
 Ann. tit.
-12, § 4954(d)).
+12, § 4954(d).
 If the lender buys the home at the foreclosure sale, the deficiency amount is limited to the difference between the fair market value of the home and the total amount of the debt, plus expenses.
 Vt.
 R. Civ.
 P. 80.1.

 Deed in Lieu of Foreclosure

 Homeowners in Vermont who are no longer able to make their monthly mortgage payments have the opportunity to enter what is known as a Deed in Lieu of Foreclosure.
 This is an alternative to fighting the timely and expensive foreclosure process while helping to save both the homeowner and lender time and money.
 In this agreement the two parties essentially decide to “call it even” as the homeowner volunteers to give over the property to the mortgage company so they are both able to avoid the foreclosure process.
 Many times, a “cash for keys” settlement can be agreed upon and property owners can get a small settlement to help offset their moving costs since they are helping the bank avoid the legal proceedings involved with foreclosures.